 \section{One-Layer Coverage MPC Algorithm}

 In the one-layer approach, the reference is not pre-calculated and passed to the MPC, but the locational optimization function is jointly optimized with the MPC cost, cf. Figure~\ref{fig:coverageclarification}.
-Furthermore, the Voronoi partitions are constructed with respect to the optimal setpoint positions $\bar{p}_{i,k}^* = C_{i}s_{i,k}^{*}$.
 The combined optimization is then expected to reduce the time and energy required for exploration.